 The homing switch for each axis is really handy to bring the router back to position zero.

-All softwares for CAD and CAM are supported on the workbee.
+All software programs for CAD and CAM are compatible with WorkBee Z1+.

-Ooznest offers an enclosure frame for the Workbee as an addon.
+Ooznest offers an enclosure frame for the WorkBee Z1+ as an addon.
 Note that I said "frame", because the panels to place inside the frame are not provided by Ooznest.

 This desktop CNC ships as a kit and the excellent assembly manual provided by Ooznest helps considerably in putting this machine together.